chhavi007-bit/Doctor-Patient-Conversation-Analysis-/README.md

 ✅ A trained ML model to classify conversations into low-risk and high-risk ✅ An emergency detection system that flags urgent cases ✅ An interactive dashboard to visualize findings
+✅ An integration cal.com to schedule a Meeting with Doctor

 ## Installation & Usage